radareorg/radare2-book/basic_commands/zoom.md

 ## Zoom

 The zoom is a print mode that allows you to get a global view of the whole file or memory map in a single screen.
 Each byte represents `file_size/block_size` bytes of the file.
-Use the `pO` (zoom out print mode) to use it, or just toggle 'z' in the visual mode to zoom-out/zoom-in.
+Use the `pO` (zoom out print mode) to use it, or just toggle `z` in the visual mode to zoom-out/zoom-in.

 The cursor can be used to scroll faster through the zoom out view and pressing `z` again to zoom-in where the cursor points.